- Your Government

-The Appeal Authority hears appeals related to application of the city's zoning ordinances, and hears and decides on variances from the terms of the Land Use Code.
+A Hearing Officer serves as the appeal authority for appeals related to the application of the city's zoning ordinances and requests for variances from the terms of the Land Use Code.

-The ability of the Appeal Authority to grant variances is prescribed by law, as follows: The appeal authority may grant a variance only if each of the following conditions is met:
+The ability of the Appeal Authority to grant variances is prescribed by law, as follows: The hearing officer may grant a variance only if each of the following conditions is met:

 - Literal enforcement of the zoning ordinance would cause an unreasonable hardship for the applicant that is not necessary to carry out the general purpose of the zoning ordinance;